In this article:

 In most cases, the primary physician will ask the patient to gargle with salt water as a remedy.

-There is no doubt that the best way to cure tonsil stones is to remove the cracks and holes in the tonsils that cause the stones to form.
+For patients above 8 years of age, surgery can be performed for the removal of tonsil stones.
+The best way to cure tonsil stones is to remove the cracks and holes in the tonsils that cause the stones to form.

 This means some form of tonsil removal, whether complete removal under general anesthesia (“traditional” tonsillectomy) or partial removal, often using carbon dioxide laser under local anesthesia.
-The latter procedure is widely recognized as being much less painful and dangerous than the other techniques.
+(3) However, tonsillectomy should only be performed if there is no other remedy, or there is a risk of cancer.
+(4)

 Tonsil Stones and Tonsillitis

 Tonsil stones almost certainly do trigger tonsillitis (infection of the tonsils) all on their own.

 This is because the natural rotting process of the organic food that tonsil stones are made of causes local inflammation (soreness) in the cracks and holes where tonsil stones form.
 This, in turn, leads to swelling of the lining of the tonsils deep in the crypts.

 Subsequently, the natural defensive wall of the tonsils weakens, allowing in viruses and bacteria that multiply to cause tonsillitis.